 Daton Simplifies Data Ingestion

-Daton is an automated ELT tool which makes data ingestion from multiple sources to data lakes or cloud data warehouses like Snowflake, Google Bigquery, Amazon Redshift where employees can use it for business intelligence and data analytics.
-The best part is that Daton is easy to set up without the need for any coding experience and it is the cheapest data pipeline available in the market.
+Daton is an automated ELT tool that makes data ingestion from multiple sources to data lakes or cloud data warehouses like Snowflake, Google Bigquery, and Amazon Redshift.
+Employees can use it for business intelligence and data analytics.
+The best part is that Daton is easy to set up without any coding experience, and it is the cheapest data pipeline available in the market.
+Sign up for a free trial of Daton today!!